TomQuintana/TomQuintana/README.md

     />
 </p>

-- 🔭 I’m learnig working on Python and Solidity
+- 🔭 I’m working on Freelance Proyects
+- 🌱 I’m currently learning Python

 <!--
 **TomQuintana/TomQuintana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.